History of Bolivia (1920–1964): Radical reforms

-During the first years of the revolution, miners wielded extraordinary influence within the government.
+During the revolution's first years, miners wielded extraordinary influence within the government.
 This influence was based on miners' decisive role in the fighting of April 1952.
 In addition, armed militias of miners formed by the government to counterbalance the military had become a powerful force in their own right.
-Miners immediately organized the Bolivian Labor Federation (Central Obrera Boliviana, COB), which demanded radical change as well as participation in the government and benefits for its members.
+Miners immediately organized the Bolivian Labor Federation (Central Obrera Boliviana, COB), which demanded radical change, participation in the government, and benefits for its members.
 MNR eventually gained the support of the campesinos when the Ministry of Peasant Affairs was created and when peasants were organized into syndicates.
-Peasants were not only granted land but their militias also were given large supplies of arms.
+Peasants were granted land, and their militias were given large arms supplies.

 The country faced severe economic problems as a result of the changes enacted by the government.
 High inflation, caused by increased social spending, also hurt the economy.
 The value of the peso fell from 60 to 12,000 to the United States dollar between 1952 and 1956, affecting primarily the urban middle class, which began to support the opposition.
 The bankrupt economy increased the factionalism within the MNR.
-Whereas the left wing demanded more government control over the economy, the right wing hoped to solve the nation's problems with aid from the United States.
+Whereas the left wing demanded more government control over the economy, the right-wing hoped to solve the nation's problems with aid from the United States.

 During the presidency of Hernán Siles Zuazo (1956–60), who won the election with 84% of the vote, United States aid reached its highest level.
-In 1957 the United States subsidized more than 30% of the Bolivian budget.
+In 1957, the United States subsidized over 30% of Bolivia's budget.
 Siles Zuazo's stabilization plan seriously damaged the coalition of MNR and COB.
-The COB called immediately for a general strike, which threatened to destroy an already disrupted economy; the strike was called off only after impassioned appeals by the president.
-In an effort to quell the unrest, Zuazo decided to rebuild the armed forces.
-During his administration the strength of the armed forces grew as a result of a new concern for professionalism and training, technical assistance from the United States, and an increase in the size and budget of the military.
-In addition, the military's role in containing unrest gave it increasing influence within the MNR government.
+The COB called immediately for a general strike, which threatened to destroy an already disrupted economy; the strike was called off only after passionate appeals by the president.
+To quell the unrest, Zuazo decided to rebuild the armed forces.
+During his administration, the strength of the armed forces grew due to a new concern for professionalism and training, technical assistance from the United States, and an increase in the size and budget of the military.
+In addition, the military's role in containing unrest increased its influence within the MNR government.